sfxcode/sapphire-javafx/docs/src/main/paradox/detail/fxbean.md

-# FXBean
+# SFXBean

-FXBean is one of the core concepts of this framework.
+SFXBean is one of the core concepts of this framework.
 It is an adapter for Java/Scala Beans (Maps) for automatic JavaFX Binding.
-FXBean does all the JavaFX Property Binding for your Application.
+SFXBean does all the JavaFX Property Binding for your Application.

 ## Features

-- Every Java / Scala Bean  can be used for FXBean
+- Every Java / Scala Bean  can be used for SFXBean
-- FXBean has additional support for Java / Scala Maps
+- SFXBean has additional support for Java / Scala Maps
-- FXBean resolves Expressions on bean
+- SFXBean resolves Expressions on bean
-- FXBean creates Properties needed for Binding on demand
+- SFXBean creates Properties needed for Binding on demand
-- FXBean has change management by default
+- SFXBean has change management by default

 @@@ note { title=Hint }

-Use Sapphire Includes for implicit Bean to FXBean Conversion
+Use Sapphire Includes for implicit Bean to SFXBean Conversion

 @@@